commercetools/fs2-queues/docs/getting-started/publishing.md

 Publishing data is made using a @:api(com.commercetools.queue.QueuePublisher).
 You can acquire one through a @:api(com.commercetools.queue.QueueClient) by using the `publish()` method.
 A `QueuePublisher` is associated to a specific queue, which is provided when creating the publisher.

+The publisher also requires a [data serializer][doc-serializer] upon creation for the type of data you want to publish to it.

 ```scala mdoc
 import cats.effect.IO